-When all this fun was over I had a proper moisturise with my Sophie la Girafe lotions for body and face.
+When all this fun was over I had a proper moisturise with my natural, sustainable beauty products from Sophie la Girafe for body and face.
 I’ve talked about these guys in blogs previously, they’re some of my absolute favourites because they’re organic and vegan but their packing is also recyclable AND the company is certified Eco-cert.
 On top of this, their lotions are actually designed for babies (but can be used by adults!) meaning they’re extra sensitive and good for the skin whilst also being soothing and super relaxing as they’re filled with wonderful ingredients and smells.
 Ooh I just love them.
 By the time I got to bed I felt like a goddess of pampered relaxation, and I was straight to sleep for like, an actual good period of time.

 Mission accomplished, but with no drastic impact on any other creature or ecosystem.
 Hooray!
 I hope this gives you some ideas for how to pamper yourself, because you deserve it and you can do it in an ethical way.
 Until next time, stay magic y’all.